bansalsamarth/bansalsamarth.github.io/_posts/2019-1-7-election-commission-accountable.md

 ---

 In a [previous post](/2018/11/11/elections-hacked/), I had explained two important stories concerning the Election Commission of India.
-First, regarding the allegations of voter deletion in Telangana.
-Second, the clash in Mizoram regarding voting rights for several thousand Bru refugees.
+- First, regarding the allegations of voter deletion in Telangana.
+- Second, the clash in Mizoram regarding voting rights for several thousand Bru refugees.

-In a column for the[ Economic and Political Weekly](https://www.epw.in/journal/2018/50/law-and-society/holding-election-commission-accountable.html), Alok Prasanna Kumar, a senior resident fellow at Vidhi Centre for Legal Policy, has the latest on this.
+In a column for the *[Economic and Political Weekly](https://www.epw.in/journal/2018/50/law-and-society/holding-election-commission-accountable.html)*, Alok Prasanna Kumar, a senior resident fellow at Vidhi Centre for Legal Policy, has the latest on this.

 **Concerns:**